PRECISION, EXPERTISE,

 • Class E felony where the DWI is an act of criminal negligence that led to another person sustaining a physical injury.
 This means the defendant faces imprisonment of up to four years.

-• Class D felony if the DWI is an act of criminal negligence that led to physical injury of a law enforcement officer or first responder, the offense becomes or if the act causes serious physical injury to some other person.
+• Class D felony if the DWI is an act of criminal negligence that led to physical injury of a law enforcement officer or first responder, or if the act causes serious physical injury to some other person.
 A Class D felon can be sentenced to up to seven years in prison.

-• Class B felony where the defendant causes the death of a law enforcement official or emergency responder, or the DWI leads to the death of someone not in the defendant’s vehicle, or if it caused the death of two or more people.
+• Class B felony where the defendant causes the death of a law enforcement official or emergency responder, or the DWI leads to the death of someone not in the defendant’s vehicle, or if it causes the death of two or more people.
 Also, if the defendant’s blood alcohol content is 0.18% and the DWI resulted in the death of a person, it will be charged as a Class B felony in Missouri.
-The penalty is between five to fifteen years of imprisonment.
+The penalty is between five and fifteen years of imprisonment.

 Note the distinction between physical and serious physical injury in the above classifications.